ArcherDotBuild/FrontEnd-Web-Dev-Bootcamp/day-07/README.md

 #### 4. animations

 CSS animation functions create complex visual effects by defining keyframes, durations, and timing, allowing elements to change styles smoothly over specified intervals.

+#### 5. CSS variables

+CSS variables (custom properties) store reusable values for styles, making it easier to manage and update colors, sizes, and other properties throughout your stylesheet with consistent changes.

+prefers-color-scheme: To open the print mode: in the Devtools toolbar, press ctrl + shift + p and search for rendering, select Show rendering.
+Then on Emulate CSS media feature prefers-color-scheme

+#### 6. FlexBox

+#### 7. portfolio